Morning Glory (1933 film): Production

-Production

 In pre-production, the script had been tailored to fit the talents of Constance Bennett, then RKO's biggest attraction.
 However, when newcomer Katharine Hepburn read the script, she convinced producer Pandro S. Berman that she was born to play the part, and she was given the role over the more popular Bennett, who was thereupon reassigned to Bed of Roses (1933).

 When RKO bought the rights to the play from Zoë Akins, it still hadn't been produced on stage.
 It eventually saw a limited stage run in 1939.
 The director Lowell Sherman managed to get the RKO bosses to agree that he was given a week of rehearsal with the actors before the shooting began, in return for promising a shooting schedule of only 18 days (April 21 - May 12, 1933).
 Unlike most feature films, Morning Glory was shot in the same sequence as the script.
 Katharine Hepburn was paid $2,500 per week for her work on the picture, for which she eventually won her first Academy Award for Best Actress.